adamsilver/adamsilver.io-jekyll/_drafts/2021-01-01-technical-wanking.md

 categories: web
 ---

-Technical Wanking is unfortunately not a term I coined myself.
+Technical Wanking is all about using shiny, new technology because well, it's shiny, new technology.
+Of course technology should be chosen on it's quality under the hood and based on how fit-for-purpose it is.
+Unfortunately, for me, I didn't coin the term myself.
 That has to be credited to James Norton, a fantastic Front-end Developer with a tendency to tell it how it is.

+I first heard the term a good few years back when I was building my first Single Page Application and it felt good.
+I was a using libraries; one general purpose DOM library, one UI component library and a templating library.
+We also rolled our own client-side router.
+We only tested in Chrome, it was a backend system and it didn't matter as much as a consumer facing site.
+It didn't need SEO.
+It was a CRUD applicaton with a few rich interactions.
+I couldn't wait to get my teeth into this, get the experience under my belt, add it to the CV and rocket my career accordingly.
+How could any client resist me with all my new CV buzzwords?

+* API yuckiness

-A good number of years ago, I was building my first Single Page Application and I just felt so good.
-I was using the latest greatest libraries and frameworks and pushing the (read a) browser to it's limit.
+latest, greatest libraries and frameworks and pushing the (read a) browser to it's limit.
 Up until this moment I just read lots of shiny blog posts and could only dream of using these things.
 I felt so clever, and I thought it was great for my CV.

 Then, James joined the company, and he pointed out how amazing the app could have been if it was a normal thin client application.
 He pointed out so many problems that were all self-induced.
 When I am questioned like this, I tend think deeply about the feedback.
 I could totally see what he was saying, I didn't brush it off as such, but I was 6 months into the project and as I only had to support Chrome, it didn't bother me too much.
 At least I was learning and adding all these fantastic buzzwords to my CV.